pantheon-systems/documentation/source/content/migrate-manual.md

 <Alert title="Note" type="info" >

-Site migrations are one of the services offered by our [Professional Services](/professional-services/#site-migrations) team.
+The steps outlined below do not work for Composer-based sites.
+If you have need help migrating a Composer-based site (or any site, for that matter), site migrations are one of the services offered by our [Professional Services](/professional-services/#site-migrations) team.

 </Alert>